Balosod/Payment_API/README.md

 [Documentation Link](https://documenter.getpostman.com/view/20868747/2s93mAVLjQ)

+# Get API KEY
+To access the Payment API, you need to get an API key.
+This key ensures secure communication between your application and our API.
+You can get the API key by contacting our support team.

 # Documentation and Support
 For detailed API documentation, including endpoint descriptions, request and response examples, and authentication details, please refer to the [API documentation](https://documenter.getpostman.com/view/20868747/2s93mAVLjQ)